This was the Hollywood Music Workshop 2016

 A Film Scoring Summer Academy with Hollywood’s Elite

-This year bigger then ever with nine different masterclasses offered over a period of five weeks that can be booked individually or as a whole.
-You can attend three day and six day workshops and if you wish combine them to create your own schedule.
+This year has been bigger then ever with nine different masterclasses offered over a period of five weeks that could be booked individually or as a whole.

 - July 6 – 12: Thomas Chase Jones – Composing using the Music Interval Theory (M.I.T.) – a successful approach to avoid unnecessary creative blocks and to elevate your composing level.
 Learn from Thomas Chase Jones, one of the most successful and experienced composers for animation films.